 We’re always on the lookout for cool adventures to try with (and without!) the kids in tow, and interactive exhibits and awesome museums for families are aways a surefire activity winner.
 We really are spoilt for choice when it comes to hands-on culture opps for kids here in sunny Singapore!
-We’re spoilt with year-round fun, and even though we’re hurtling towards the end of the year, there’s still tons happening for kids of all ages.
-And don’t forget to keep an eye out for the Christmas exhibits and lights which are sure to pop up soon!
+We’re spoilt with year-round fun, and with a whole 2019 ahead of us, there’s tons of fun happening for kids of all ages.
+A few of these awesome picks are finishing soon, so get busy checking them out before they roll out of town!

 Between the Lines – The Chinese Cartoon Revolution, Sun Yat Sen Nanyang Memorial Hall